 Crazy Awesome: Lowe Gear.
 This is the guy who fashioned a katana for his Gundam, and later forged a 150 meter version of it, just because he thought that would be awesome (the sword is mounted on the side of their ship, and requires special equipment to wield).
 He also once attached a BuCUE head to the Red Frame's hand for use as an impromptu double beam saber (this being the only reason he bought the BuCUE head at a junk auction).

 Ensemble Darkhorse: Astray's storyline still continues despite how the SEED movie has been trapped in Development Hell and may never release.
 It's also very telling that one of the few Perfect Grade models ever made is the Astray Red Frame.
 That in of itself should tell you how popular the series is.

-In all fairness though, the delay is primarily due to lead writer Chiaki Morosawa having cancer.
+In all fairness though, the delay is primarily due to lead writer Chiaki Morosawa undergoing a hysterectomy to treat her uterine fibroids during the production of Seed and Seed Destiny.
 Being threatened with Author Existence Failure is a pretty good justification for major delays.

 Also Shiho Hanenfuss, the mute Ensemble Darkhorse of SEED anime, has much more role in Astray.
 Though still a relatively minor character, she actually speaks in the manga (she would have spoken in the anime, mind you, but her voice actress bailed).